Dopot-Labs/dopot_docs/dopot-ecosystem/dao.md

 The Dopot DAO is a Decentralized Autonomous Organization focused on growing the Dopot Protocol, managing the liquidity reserves, and ultimately adding new use-cases to the DeFi ecosystem.

-Financial shares of the treasury are represented by a completely separate token called DopotShareToken ($DST).

 ## What is the mission?

 Raise capital and deploy it on marketing and development for Dopot and grow the crowdfunding ecosystem together.
 Distribute the benefits to members and key contributors.

 ## Who runs the DAO? <a href="#who-runs-olympus" id="who-runs-olympus"></a>

-Unlike many others, our governance process is fair and secured by most attack vectors, thanks to a non-transferable token (DopotPower), granted only to the top members and contributors of the community.
-These users can vote and propose changes, investments, and improvements.
+Unlike many others, our governance process is fair and secured by most attack vectors, thanks to a multisig-like DAO.
+Voting power is granted only to the top members and contributors of the community, so they can vote and propose changes, investments, and improvements.